paulrobello/ParFuse/README.md

 This filesystem implements **very** basic INode and file descriptor tracking.

 General utilities are located in _utils.ts_.
 Fuse or filesystem related items are in fuseUtils.ts.
-Fortune example items are located in _fortune.ts_.
+Fortune example items
+are located in _fortune.ts_.
 The main entry point is _index.ts_.

 This project attempts to mount the filesystem on _mnt_ in the same folder as the running script.
+There is an option to auto create the folder if it does not exist.

 The system will allow up to 75% of available NodeJs heap memory to be used by files.
 It simulates blocks as 4KB blocks which is the minimum any nonempty file will occupy.